travelgateX/documentation-site/content/alertsx/howtos/howto-create-alerts.md

 {
 "title": "Create Alert",
 "pagetitle": "Create alert",
-"description": "How to mutation about your alerts", "icon": "fa-search-plus",
+"description": "How to perform mutations on your alerts", "icon": "fa-search-plus",
 "weight": 4,
 "alwaysopen": false,